drkpxl/city_shadow/codebase.md

         # If geometrycollection, pick a valid geometry
         if clipped.geom_type == "GeometryCollection":
+            # Use clipped.geoms under Shapely >= 2.0
             valid_geoms = [
                 g
-                for g in clipped
+                for g in clipped.geoms
-                if g.geom_type
-                in ["Polygon", "MultiPolygon", "LineString", "MultiLineString"]
+                if g.geom_type in ["Polygon", "MultiPolygon", "LineString", "MultiLineString"] ]
-            ]
             if not valid_geoms:
                 return None